brampersandon/wrbl/README.md

 ## purpose
 The idea for wrbl came out of a conversation with @anthonyongaro, @pyry, and @experimat about ways we could be more intentional about our use of social.

+wrbl picks one tweet for you every half-hour, and will not reload until a half-hour has elapsed.

 ## instructions
 First, clone this repository: